Delta outbreak exposes New Zealand's low vaccination rates - Up News Info

 Article content

-Prime Minister Jacinda Ardern said, however, that the virus has not been in the community for long as authorities had linked its origin to a recent returnee from Sydney on Aug 7.
+Prime Minister Jacinda Ardern said the virus has not been in the community for long as authorities had linked its origin to a returnee from Sydney on Aug 7.

 “This is a significant development.
-It means now we can be fairly certain how and when the virus entered the country,” Ardern said at a news conference.
+It means now we can be fairly certain how and when the virus entered the country,” Ardern told a news conference.

-“And the period in which cases were in the community were relatively short.”
+“And the period in which cases were in the community was relatively short.”

-Ardern, who shut the country’s borders in March 2020, had announced plans for a gradual reopening this month https://www.reuters.com/world/asia-pacific/virus-free-new-zealand-plans-border-reopening-amid-labor-shortage-2021-08-09 amid pressure from businesses and public sectors facing a worker shortage that policymakers fear will fuel inflation.
+Ardern, who shut the country’s borders in March 2020, had announced plans for a gradual reopening this month https://www.reuters.com/world/asia-pacific/virus-free-new-zealand-plans-border-reopening-amid-labor-shortage-2021-08-09 following pressure from businesses and public sectors facing worker shortages that policymakers fear will fuel inflation.

 Advertisement